dogoncouch/pisectools/README.md

 * Resilient

 ## Logging
 LISARD relies heavily on the syslog daemon for its sense of awareness and memory.
 One of the goals is to make use of syslog's robust set of features, and not reinvent the wheel.
-We are currently using rsyslog for logging.
+We are currently using rsyslog for logging, but plan on adding support for syslog-ng.

 ## Hardware
 LISARD is built on Raspberry Pi hardware.
 Here are a few of the reasons: